SHAHIR123/Predict-APS-System-Failure-in-Scania-Trucks/README.md

 ## Use Case

-Create a model that accuartely predict the APS system failures in Scania Trucks and reduce the cost for failures
+**Create a model that accurately predict APS system failures in Scania Trucks and reduce the cost of failures.**

 Total cost = Cost_1 * Number of Instances of False Positive Cases + Cost_2 * Number of Instances of False Negative Cases